luxtorpeda-dev/luxtorpeda/README.md

 - host_url - This is used to determine where the packages.json file is located remotely, for use in automatic updates of this file.
 - should_do_update - If this parameter is set to true, then the packages.json file will be updated automatically.

+## User Interface

+When a prompt appears from the client, it will accept input from controllers, keyboard or mouse.
+These prompts can include the engine chooser, progress indicator, error notices, and questions.
+The input works the following way:

+### Keyboard and Mouse

+* Keyboard and mouse are always supported, even if a controller is detected.
+* Keyboard icons will appear in the buttons if no controllers are detected.
+Keyboard arrows can be used to navigate the choices.

+### Controllers

+* SDL2's SDL_GameController is used to detect and accept inputs from controllers, other than the steam controller, so any controller that supports that interface should work.
+* Controller icons will appear in the buttons if a controller is detected.
+    * Icons are only available for controllers in the testing list below, with it falling back to the Xbox controller icons if an unknown controller is detected.
+    * Input with that controller should still work but the icons may be incorrect.
+If additional controller support is wanted, feel free to open an issue.
+* The following controllers have been tested:
+    * Xbox One Controller
+    * PS4 Controller
+    * Steam Controller (Direct USB connection and through dongle)
+        * If a steam controller is detected, then a special interface is setup that connects to the steam controller directly, via the USB signals.
+This is because normal behavior is to emulate a keyboard and mouse and would not be possible to detect input the normal way.
+        * This is best done inside Steam Big Picture mode, as the client uses the existence of the "Steam Virtual Gamepad" controller to detect if a steam controller is there.
+        * When using the steam controller, the client is taking over control of the controller for the short time the client is running.
+Once the client is finished, it will release control and Steam should then re-connect to it.

 ## Supported titles

 Just click "Play" and Luxtorpeda will download and install the package for you.